ericoporto/ags-manual-wiki/Globalfunctions_Event.md

 }
 ```

+*Compatibility:*
-*Compatibility:* `eEventEnterRoomAfterFadein` event type is only supported since AGS 3.6.0.
+ - `eEventEnterRoomAfterFadein` event type is only supported since AGS 3.6.0.
+ - `eEventLeaveRoomAfterFadeout` event type  is only supported since AGS 3.6.1.
+ - `eEventGameSaved` event type  is only supported since AGS 3.6.1.

 ---